streamlineddesigns/Hyper-ARM-Hypernetwork-Associative-Recall-Memory/README.md

 Okay, so in retrospect, maybe its naive to think centroid to hypernetwork weights could work.
 Maybe even thinking this approach would work without conventional knowledge distillation is naive in general.
 However, I think that even trying to find alternative solutions is a worthy puruit.

 Another simpler option seems possible to explore.
-Firstly, I think constraining the final layer weights of the networks produced by the hypernetwork, to be nearby each other, might enforce the manifold deviation hypothesis I proposed earlier.
+Firstly, I think constraining the final layer weights of the networks produced by the hypernetwork, to be nearby each other, but no greater than a threshold, might enforce the manifold deviation hypothesis I proposed earlier.
 Traditional knowledge distillation with this in mind, might produce meaningful results on its own; without any additional tricks except this proposed auxilary loss.

 I've got some sparse mixture of experts weights readily available.
 I do wonder what interpolation would be like between latent experts, or for top K latent experts.
 That might enable some interesting properties.
 Hmm.